STEVE INSKEEP, Host:

-The Tulip Hotel is what Turks call an alternative tourist resort.
-Mustafa Kemal Chantradhai(ph), the marketing director here, says the hotel recently converted to this format to cater to the country's increasingly prosperous class of observant Muslims.
+WATSON: The Tulip Hotel is what Turks call an alternative tourist resort.
+Mustafa Kemal Canfedai, the marketing director here, says the hotel recently converted to this format to cater to the country's increasingly prosperous class of observant Muslims.

-Mr. GOPIKEN CHETINARS(ph) (Hotel Guest): I'm a teetotaler.
+M: I'm a teetotaler.
 I don't smoke.
 I don't drink alcohol at all.
-I wouldn't, you know, like such things.
+I wouldn't, you know, like such places.